-Unless you are told otherwise, you can eat and drink before this test.
-You may also schedule it at any time during the day, unless your doctor specifies otherwise.
-However, you should not exercise in the 20 minutes prior to your test.
+Unless you’re told otherwise, you can eat and drink before this test.
+You may schedule it at any time during the day, unless your doctor specifies otherwise.
+You shouldn’t exercise 20 minutes before your test.

 - aspirin (or medications containing aspirin)

-- antibiotics (including penicillin, cephalosporin, nitofurantoin, and similar antibiotics)
+- antibiotics (including penicillin, cephalosporin, nitrofurantoin, and similar antibiotics)

 - tricyclic antidepressants

-- anti-platelet drugs (including clopidogrel, dipyridamole, and ticopidine)
+- anti-platelet drugs (including clopidogrel, dipyridamole, and ticlopidine)